Student Life and Student Services

 III.
 Entrance Bursaries

 Entrance bursaries are available to students entering university studies for the first time.
 An application form must be submitted online along with various supporting documents.
 Eligibility is determined following a financial needs test, a review of the candidate’s academic ranking as assigned during admission application processing, and a holistic appreciation of the applicant’s personal statements on the entrance bursary application form.
+Students who have received a tuition waiver from the University are not eligible to apply for an entrance bursary.
 For a complete list of available entrance bursaries, consult the FAAO website.

 IV.
 In-Course Bursaries

-In-course bursaries are awarded on the basis of financial need and satisfactory academic standing following committee appreciation of the bursary application.
+In-course bursaries are awarded on the basis of financial need and satisfactory academic standing following committee review of the bursary application.
 Eligibility is determined following a financial needs test, a review of the candidate’s academic standing, and a holistic appreciation of the applicant’s personal statements on the in-course bursary application form.
+Students who have received a tuition waiver from the University are not eligible to apply for an in-course bursary.
 For a complete list, consult the FAAO website.